Work and money worries

 Students

 It is one of the biggest causes of tension and stress in shared households as students argue over splitting rent and bills.
-It falls on parents a good deal of the time to contribute to their children's bills but despite this the average student still leaves college/university in debt given that the cost of university, including fees and living expenses can be estimated at around £8000 a year.
-In this research a quarter of all parents stated they will have to work beyond 65 to pay for their children's university education.
+It falls on parents a good deal of the time to contribute to their children's bills but despite this the average student still leaves college/university in debt and some parents will have to work beyond 65 to pay for their children's university education.

 Many students will get a part time job to help meet some of their expenses.
 The minimum wage still applies to these temporary jobs.
-The current minimum for 18 – 21 year olds is £4.10 per hour and for workers over 21 the legal minimum is £4.85.
+The current minimum (valid from 1st October each year) for 18 – 20 year olds is £4.98 per hour and for workers over 21 the legal minimum is £6.19.

 If you need help right now, visit the Immediate Help page.